dotnettools/SharpGrabber/README.md

     var videos = result.Resources<GrabbedMedia>();

 ## Not a Programmer?
 Just an end-user?
 No worries!
-Why don't you install the `SharpGrabber.Desktop` application?
+Why don't you download the `SharpGrabber.Desktop` application?
 - It uses every package mentioned above and supports all of the mentioned providers!
 - Displays information and downloads videos, audios, images etc.
 - Merges YouTube separated audio and video streams into complete media files.
 It can join HLS segments as well!